YTLLL/storybond-lp/index.md

   headline: "<strong>Project INFO</strong>"
   content: 'Every day we meet and interact with many people but we seldomly develop
-    a deep connection with them.<br><br>How might people and their acquaintances know more about each other so that they can form genuine friendships?<br> '
+    a deep connection with them.<br><br>How might people and their acquaintances know more about each other so that they can form genuine friendships?<br><br> '
   media:
     image: "/uploads/2018/06/21/blocks-split.png"
     alt_text: uBuild Blocks Mock-Up
   content2: 'Everyone has a story, instead of silence, we wish it can be the bridge
     to our heart.
-We decided to build a place to share these stories. <br><br>StoryBond provides a place for you to express yourself in the form of story, and you can better understand others through the story exchange.<br> '
+We decided to build a place to share these stories. <br><br>StoryBond provides a place for you to express yourself in the form of story, and you can better understand others through the story exchange.<br><br> '
   headline1: |2-

     Challenge